 - Ensuring a massive adoption in the consumer space

-- Continuing eSIM user experience improvement – this would be addressed by the 3rd phase of the Remote SIM Provisioning, anticipated to come end of 2019, via the advanced activation code
+- Continuing eSIM user experience improvement – this would be addressed by the 3rd phase of the Remote SIM Provisioning, anticipated to come in 2022, via the advanced activation code

 - Preparing and ensuring the successful arrival and take off of primary devices equipped with eSIM